gilnam74/vex-sneppet/Computer-Science-for-artists.md

 Here I will record all patterns recognized while learning algorithms.

 #### Manipulating numbers
-Say we have an integer 121, how we can disassemble it to perform necessary operations?
-For example, to check if it is a palindrome number, we need to compare the first and last digits, how we can get those?
-If it was a string we can just take the first and the last items of the string:
+Say we have an integer 121, how we can manipulate it?
+For example, to check if it is a palindrome number, we need to compare the first and last digits, and if it was a string we can just take the first and the last items of the string:

 ```Python
 string = `123`